Knowledge base

 - Click on Confirm to complete the addition:

-- Click on the toggle switch to keep or not a copy of emails on the email address after redirection:
+- Click on the toggle switch button to Keep or not a copy of emails on the email address after redirection:

-- Indeed, once a redirection email address is added, it is possible to check the box to delete emails from the server after forwarding, the deviation then becomes a move and no longer a copy.
+- Indeed, once an email redirection is added, it is possible to check the box to delete emails from the server after forwarding, the deviation then becomes a move and no longer a copy.

 Delete email redirections